ArPiRobot/arpirobot.github.io/docs/guide/hardware/supportedhardware.md

 ## Where to Buy Components

 Note: These are not the only possible places to buy components.
-These are just general recommendations.
+These are just some general starting points.

 ??? info "Sources"
     [Adafruit](https://www.adafruit.com/) - Sell many custom microcontroller boards and sensor / motor controller breakout boards.
 Also sell Raspberry Pi computers and various components such as motors.